objectivehtml/Channel-Data/README.md

 ## Overview

-Channel Data was created to provide a universal and abstract set of models for you to use within your [ExpressionEngine](http://ellislab.com/expressionengine) applications.
+Channel Data was created to provide a universal and abstract set of models for you to use within your [ExpressionEngine](http://ellislab.com/expressionengine) applications and addons.
 Channel Data is now based on the <a href="http://four.laravel.com/docs/eloquent">Eloquent ORM</a>, so the syntax should be familiar to those that have used it.

-Why did we just port Eloquent to ExpressionEngine?
+Why didn't we just port Eloquent to ExpressionEngine?
 Others have done so, and it's definitely possible.
 However, after a lot of consideration, it was decided to rewrite the code from scratch specifically for ExpressionEngine.
-This will make it easier to integrate Channel Data into existing applications.
+This will make it easier to integrate Channel Data into existing applications and maintain the codebase as ExpressionEngine evolves.

 ---